 Mathematics Teaching Option

-The teaching option in the mathematics curriculum is designed specifically to prepare students to teach mathematics at the middle school or high school levels.
-The program includes the mathematics courses for a teaching major and the necessary courses in education which qualify the student for teacher's certification.
+The teaching option in the mathematics curriculum is designed specifically to prepare students to teach mathematics at the middle school and high school levels.
+The program includes the mathematics courses for a teaching major and the necessary courses in education which qualify the student for teacher's licensure.

 Students are encouraged to pursue a teaching minor in an additional area and should contact an advisor for details.